7 - 13

 Jun - Jun

-Don't Resist: Hug@ree
+Don't Resist: [email protected]

 Who can resist hugging a tree?!
 Trees have enormous power, but are also vulnerable to human action; when hugged in public they can become powerful symbols for environmental activism.
-This interactive installation / performance work is aimed at promoting human protection of forests by fostering a bond between urban dwellers and the natural environment.

 11